Learning to move and run in Vibram FiveFingers®.

 For some, it is a matter of weeks, for others months, and for a few it could be a year or more.
 Much is dependent on your foot type, the activities you're using Vibram FiveFingers for, and the amount of pronation you experience.
 The progression will ultimately be worth the wait, and your foot and body will be stronger and better off for it.
 The answer lies in your inherent foot and body biomechcanics and the condition of your muscles.
-Just remember, improving the skill of those muscles then practicing and using those muscles in Vibram FiveFingers will increase both endurance and strength.
-This will have profound beneficial effects on your body and wellbeing.
+Just remember, improving the skill of those muscles then practicing and using those muscles in Vibram FiveFingers can help increase both endurance and strength.
 Listen to your body.

 My feet hurt after wearing Vibram FiveFingers®.
 Is this normal?

 An adjustment period is normal at first as your feet and lower legs increase strength and mobility.
 This should decrease after a week or two of use.
-Remember to transition slowly to build the strength in your lower legs and feet and to minimize discomfort.
+Remember to transition slowly to acclimate your lower legs and feet and to minimize discomfort.